asetriza/gcloud-debian-setup-for-django/README.md

-# Debian Server Set Up for Django Instruction
+# Debian Server Set Up for Django Instruction on Google cloud

-In this guide we will set up clean Debian server for Python and Django projects.
+In this guide we will set up clean Debian server on Google cloud for Python and Django projects.
 We will configure secure SSH connection, install from Debian repositories and from sources all needed packages and ware it together for working Debian Django server.

 [Youtube video guide (in Russian)](https://www.youtube.com/watch?v=FLiKTJqyyvs)